-File History Drive Is Full: How to Fix and Prevent It
+File History Drive is Full: How to Fix in Windows 11/10

 If your File History drive is full, Windows backups can fail silently.
 This guide explains why your file history drive is full, how to clear space safely, change retention, or switch drives, so File History runs reliably and your data stays protected.